 Why Does Suppression Happen?

 Amazon’s goal is to ensure that customers have a positive shopping experience, which includes providing accurate, complete, and compliant product information.
-When a listing doesn’t meet Amazon’s strict guidelines, it will be suppressed.
+Amazon has strict guidelines, and when they aren’t met you’re listing will be suppressed.
 Suppressions can be temporary or permanent, depending on the nature of the issue.

 Most Common Reasons for Suppressions